doug-square/dgsq.net/README.md

 URL_SLUG_FORMAT="Year/Month/Day/slug"  # Format for post URLs
 RSS_ITEM_LIMIT=15 # Number of items to include in the RSS feed.
 RSS_INCLUDE_FULL_CONTENT="false" # Options: "true", "false".
 If set to "true", the full post content will be included in the RSS feed description instead of the excerpt.
 Useful for readers that consume entire posts via RSS.
+INDEX_SHOW_FULL_CONTENT="false" # Options: "true", "false".
+If set to "true", the full post content will be displayed on the homepage and paginated index pages instead of just the description/excerpt.
 ENABLE_TAG_RSS=true # Options: "true", "false".
 If set to "true" (default), an additional RSS feed will be generated for each tag at `output/tags/<tag-slug>/rss.xml`.

 # Related Posts configuration